palmoanalua/palmoanalua.github.io/basketball.md

 MAC 2021 - 2022 Basketball Program
 ----------------------------------

-## Registration Opens Monday, December 6, 2021
+## Registration from December 6 thru 20, 2021
 {: .alert .alert-info .rounded}

 Welcome to the Moanalua Athletic Club (MAC) Basketball program!
 The MAC Basketball program is primarily for youth residing in the Moanalua area (Fort Shafter to Red Hill and mauka of the freeway), or attending Moanalua Elementary or Middle Schools.